LukasFratzl/Video-to-web-video-format/README.md

     # Output
     # Python 3.12.4

-    # and install the requirements, note: you may need cd 'Path/To/Repo/' first...
-    pip install -r requirements.txt
-    # If you need a specific pip install, this installs the requirements for python v3.6
-    # python3.6 -m pip install -r requirements.txt

     # Install ffmpeg on windows the correct way so the next command gives a valid version
     ffmpeg -version
     # Output
     # ffmpeg version 7.0.2-essentials_build-www.gyan.dev Copyright (c) 2000-2024 the FFmpeg developers
     # built with gcc 13.2.0 (Rev5, Built by MSYS2 project)
     ```
-- Download the Repo
+- Download `main.py`
 - Open `main.py` and edit stuff like the converter settings etc
 - Run it with `python '/Path/To/main.py' --root '/Path/To/Video/Folder/' --keep true`

 ### Development:
 - python 3.12
-- install `requirements.txt` but please don't add more packages...
+- this should be a native python script so don't add packages
 - please don't ask for fixing bugs and please don't send pull requests, this repo is just a container

 ### API: